NVIDIA/numba-cuda/docs/source/reference/types.rst

 .. note::

-    Bfloat16 is a compute capability 8.0+ feature.
+    Bfloat16 is only supported with CUDA version 12.0+, and only supported on device compute capability with 8.0+.

 To determine whether Numba supports compiling code that uses the ``bfloat16`` type in the current configuration, use: